Skip to main content

 Sponsorship — this is the big one

 If I had to pick one thing from everything I've read and heard that actually moves the needle, it's sponsorship.
 Not mentorship — sponsorship.
 A mentor gives you advice over coffee.
 A sponsor puts your name forward for that high-profile project when you're not in the room.
 A sponsor tells the VP, "She should lead this, and here's why."
-That's a fundamentally different thing.
+That's a completely different thing.

 Sneha eventually found a sponsor — a female partner at her firm who actively pushed for her on two client engagements that were make-or-break for promotion.
 It took three years of building that relationship, of delivering consistently on the partner's projects, of being explicit about wanting the promotion.
 That's the part most people skip.
 You can't just hope a senior leader notices you.
 You have to do great work on things they care about, and then actually tell them what you want.

 I'll be honest, I'm not sure how well this advice scales to women early in their careers or in smaller companies where the leadership team is entirely male.
 The research says sponsors can be any gender and that's true in theory, but I've heard from enough women that finding a male sponsor comes with its own set of awkward dynamics.
-I don't know enough about navigating that to give useful advice, so I'll just flag it as a real thing.
+I don't know enough about dealing with that to give useful advice, so I'll just flag it as a real thing.

 Visibility tactics that I've seen work